Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Hyperparameter estimation from an estimated marginal likelihood

-Hyperparameters in Bayesian econometric models can have a large effect on empirical results and have to be selected with care.
-The method proposed here is generally applicable and will be presented in full generality, but we will consider selection of hyperparameters in the popular class of Bayesian vector autoregressive models (BVARs) as our running example.
+To introduce the problem of using an estimated marginal likelihood for learning a model's hyperparameters we consider the selection of hyperparameters in the popular class of Bayesian vector autoregressive models (BVARs) as our running example.